Vivarium (film): Plot

-Tom locks the Boy in their car in hopes of luring whoever is responsible.
-However, Gemma takes pity and releases the Boy.
+Tom locks the boy in their car in hopes of luring whoever is responsible.
+However, Gemma takes pity and releases the boy.
 Tom continues digging and begins sleeping in the hole.
-One day, the Boy disappears and returns with a strange book filled with symbols and drawings of humanoid figures with throat sacs.
+One day, the boy disappears and returns with a strange book filled with symbols and drawings of humanoid figures with throat sacs.
 When Gemma asks him to mimic the person who gave him the book, he makes rasping sounds and inflates his own throat sacs.

-The Boy matures to resemble a young adult and Tom becomes ill.
-The Boy leaves each day and Gemma tries to follow him but always finds herself back at number 9.
+The boy matures to resemble a young adult and Tom becomes ill.
+The boy leaves each day and Gemma tries to follow him but always finds herself back at number 9.
 Tom continues to dig and finds a corpse in a vacuum bag.
-The Boy locks Gemma and Tom out of the house and they sleep in the car.
-Gemma pleads with the Boy for medicine for Tom but he replies, "Maybe it's time he was released".
-Tom dies and the Boy zips him into a vacuum bag and throws it into the hole.
+The boy locks Gemma and Tom out of the house.
+Gemma pleads with the boy for medicine for Tom but is denied.
+Tom dies and the boy zips him into a vacuum bag and throws it into the hole.

-Understanding that release means death, Gemma wounds the Boy with the pickaxe.
-The Boy hisses and crawls into a labyrinth under the sidewalk.
-Gemma follows and crashes through a door into multiple rooms in other houses with more Boys and several strangers, one of whom has committed suicide.
+At her breaking point, Gemma wounds the boy with the pickaxe.
+The boy hisses and crawls to the sidewalk, lifts it by the edge, and crawls under it into a labyrinth beneath the sidewalk.
+Gemma follows and slides down the hallway as if gravity has shifted direction, crashes through a door into what seems like an alternate reality, then into multiple similar realities and rooms in other houses with more boys and several strangers, one of whom is dead.

 She lands back in number 9, weak and moaning.
-The Boy is cleaning the house.
+The boy is cleaning the house.
 He carries her to a vacuum bag explaining that mothers die after raising their sons.
 She dies as he zips her in.
-The Boy buries her with Tom, and the grass reforms over the defect.
+The boy buries her with Tom, and the grass reforms over the defect.
 He drives back to the real estate office, where an aged Martin lies dying.
-Martin gives the Boy his name tag and dies.
-The Boy zips Martin into a vacuum bag and puts him into a garbage chute disguised as a file drawer.
-When a couple walks in the door, the Boy greets them just as Martin did.
+Martin gives the boy his name tag and dies.
+The boy zips Martin into a vacuum bag and puts him into a garbage chute disguised as a file drawer.
+When a couple walks in the door, the boy greets them just as Martin did.